reframe-hpc/reframe/docs/tutorial_advanced.rst

 =================================================

 In this tutorial we will present common patterns that can come up when writing regression tests with ReFrame.
-All examples use the configuration file presented in :doc:`tutorial_basics`, which you can find in ``tutorials/config/settings.py``.
+All examples use either the configuration files presented in :doc:`tutorial_basics`, which you can find in ``tutorials/config/tresa.py`` and ``tutorials/config/daint.py`` or build on top of them.
 We also assume that the reader is already familiar with the concepts presented in the basic tutorial.
-Finally, to avoid specifying the tutorial configuration file each time, make sure to export it here:
+Finally, to avoid specifying the tutorial configuration every time, make sure to export it here:

 .. code:: bash

-   export RFM_CONFIG_PATH=$(pwd)/tutorials/config
+   export RFM_CONFIG_FILES=$(pwd)/tutorials/config/tresa.py:$(pwd)/tutorials/config/daint.py